msv-lab/angelix/README.md

 * [Manual](doc/Manual.md)
 * [Troubleshooting](doc/Troubleshooting.md)

-Before using Angelix, we recommend to read the Configuration section of the [manual](doc/Manual.md) to set optimal configuration for your subjects.
+To set optimal configuration for your subject, refer to the Configuration section of the [manual](doc/Manual.md).

 ## SemFix ##